 There are many benefits to having your tasks in Fleep conversations.
 First of all, it keeps you on track for a certain project, giving you an overview of what you need to get done and a sense of accomplishment for all the tasks you have ticked off as ‘done’.
 Additionally, the Fleep Tasks feature holds your team responsible.
 In group conversations, you can see everyone’s tasks and what they have accomplished.
 In this way, your whole team is on the same page!

 You can either create a new task message or turn an existing message into a task.
 To create a new task message, click on the “Create a task” button on the conversation’s taskboard or simply start a new message with the “/task” quick command, followed by the content of the task:

 To turn an existing message into a task message, right-click on a message and find the “Create task” action in the message actions menu.
-In the iPhone and Android apps, the option to convert a message into a task appears when you long-press on the message:
+The message will then be posted as a new task message to the conversation, leaving the original message intact.
+In the iPhone and Android apps, the option to create a task from an existing message appears when you long-press on the message:

 Where can I see all the tasks?

 Every conversation in Fleep has a Taskboard, where you can see all tasks created in that conversation.
 To open the Taskboard, click on the task icon on the right-hand side toolbar inside the conversation.

 Expand any of the tasks to see more information about any task, like who has created it, who (if anyone) has edited it, and who has it been assigned to (if it has been assigned to anyone).